watchfulli/XCloner-Wordpress/README.md

 <b>How do I restore my backup?</b>

-XCloner provide an easy to use restore script available in the Site Backup -> Restore Backups menu, the process is being described there as well.
+XCloner provide an easy-to-use restore script available in the Site Backup -> Restore Backups menu, the process is being described there as well.

 If the XCloner Restore option fails, you can manually restore your backup as follows: